What’s Causing Your Autoimmune Disease?

-However, under our current medical system, autoimmune diseases are not recognized as diseases of the immune system as a whole.
+Our current healthcare system does not recognize autoimmune diseases as diseases of the immune system as a whole.
 Instead, they are treated as diseases of particular organs.
 Unfortunately, that means that there isn’t a unified branch in conventional medicine to treat autoimmune conditions.
-With cancer, for example, we have cancer specialists called oncologists who treat many different types of cancers no matter which organ system they involve.
+With cancer, for example, we have cancer specialists called oncologists.
+These doctors treat many different types of cancers no matter which organ system they involve.
 Yes, there are some sub-specialties within oncology, but they typically still fall under one main oncology umbrella.

-If, on the other hand, you are suffering from an autoimmune disease, you will see a specialist who focuses on the organ system that is being affected: a rheumatologist for rheumatoid arthritis; an endocrinologist for Hashimoto’s and diabetes, a gastroenterologist for celiac, ulcerative colitis and Crohn’s; a dermatologist for psoriasis; and so on.
+If, on the other hand, you are suffering from an autoimmune disease, you will see a specialist who focuses on the organ system that is being affected.
+A rheumatologist is for rheumatoid arthritis, an endocrinologist is for Hashimoto’s and diabetes, a gastroenterologist for celiac, ulcerative colitis and Crohn’s, a dermatologist for psoriasis, and so on.
 If you have multiple autoimmune conditions, as many people do, you will see several different specialists, each of whom will likely prescribe a different medication.
-And, there is a good chance that none of these specialists will look at how to strengthen and support your immune system, which leads me to my next point.
+And, there is a good chance that none of these specialists will look at how to strengthen and support your immune system.

 Supporting, Rather Than Suppressing, The Immune System

-In contrast, functional medicine sees the body as a whole and works on the principle that the health of one system impacts the health and function of the others.
-Instead of focusing on disease symptom management, we focus on supporting and strengthening the immune system by getting to the root of why the immune system went rogue in the first place.
-While there is no known cure for autoimmune disease, I believe that there are five key elements that are at the root of all autoimmune conditions.
-In my functional medicine practice I have been able to successfully help hundreds of patients lower and reverse antibodies, get off their harsh medications, and become symptom-free.
+In contrast, functional medicine sees the body as a whole unit.
+It works on the principle that the health of one system impacts the health and function of the others.
+Instead of focusing on disease symptom management, functional medicine focuses on supporting and strengthening the immune system by getting to the root of what causes autoimmune disease in the first place.

 5 Underlying Causes of Autoimmune Disease